aurelia/documentation/English/docs.md

 <h4 id="if"><a href="#if">if</a></h4>

-The `if` Template Controller allows you to conditionally add/remove an HTML element.
+The `if` Custom Attribute allows you to conditionally add/remove an HTML element.
 If the value is true, the element will also be present in the DOM, otherwise it will not.

 ```markup
 <div if.bind="isSaving" class="spinner"></div>